stdtabs/stdtabs.github.io/docs/example.create.a.tablature.from.scratch.md

 - Measure headers are defined globally (attached to the Song)
 - Measures are defined per track
 - you MUST have the same number of measures for each track
-- This number of measure MUST be equal to the number of measure headers
+- This number of measures MUST be equal to the number of measure headers
-- For all tracks, a measure number 0 MUST is bound to the measure header number 0, and so on for all measures
+- For all tracks, a measure number 0 MUST be bound to the measure header number 0, and so on for all measures
 - To understand how elements are built on each other and how to be on the right scope to interact with them, refer to the [object tree](https://stdtabs.github.io/phptabs.html#mom) and to the [getting/setting/counting rules](https://stdtabs.github.io/basics.html#traversing)